 A landlord who fails to provide a tenant with a copy of the current version of the government's guide How to rent: the checklist for renting in England cannot serve a valid section 21 notice.
 A paper copy of the guide must be provided unless the tenant has notified the landlord or agent that they are content to accept service of notices and other documents by email.

-A landlord is not required to provide a further copy to a tenant if the:
+A landlord is not required to provide a further copy to a tenant if:

-tenancy is renewed or becomes a statutory periodic AST, unless the guide has been updated since it was originally granted to the tenant
+the tenancy is renewed or becomes a statutory periodic AST, unless the guide has been updated since it was originally granted to the tenant, or

 Check on Nearly Legal - How to rent booklet archive which version of the guide was current at a given date.